raymondluong/raymondluong.github.io/src/content/blog/refactoring-javascript-with-codemods.md

 ---
 title: Refactoring JavaScript with Codemods
 date: '2019-07-05'
+pubDatetime: 2023-01-30T15:57:52.737Z
-category: "Software"
+category: 'Software'
 tags:
-  - "Front end"
+  - Front-end
-  - "JavaScript"
+  - JavaScript
-  - "Codemods"
+  - Codemods
 description: "Codemods are handy for automating large-scale changes.
 In this article, I'll share more about codemods, walk through a simple codemod that I wrote, and share some tips for debugging."
+featured: true
 ---

 One of the most exciting parts about working with JavaScript is the fast-paced nature of the ecosystem.
 New patterns and standards evolve over time.
 However, keeping up with the changes can be complex and time-consuming because they may involve large-scale modifications or refactors that are a bit more involved than a simple find-and-replace.

 Fortunately, codemods are a handy tool that help us automate these changes.
 In this article, I'll share more about codemods, walk through a simple codemod that I wrote, and share some tips for debugging.

 #What are codemods?
 Codemods are scripts that automate a code change.
 They're usually comprised of two parts:

 1. Find all instances of the code to be changed, most easily accomplished with some form of pattern matching
 2. Apply a transformation to each instance, usually based on the original instance but with some modifications